-Publication date: 28.04.2025

-DOI: 10.4274/dir.2024.242852
+Publication date: xx.xx.2025 DOI: 10.4274/dir.2024.242852

 ung cancer is a highly lethal disease with significant implications for patients' quality of life and lifespan.
 In addition to its high incidence and mortality, lung cancer also exhibits diverse invasive patterns, including a particularly unique metastatic mode termed spread through air spaces (STAS).
-First proposed by Kadota et al. and definitively defined by the World Health Organization (WHO) in 2015, STAS refers to the invasion of tumor micropapillary clusters, solid nests, or single cells beyond the tumor edge into the air spaces of surrounding lung parenchyma.3 This form of invasion complicates the diagnosis, treatment, and prognosis of lung cancer.
+First proposed by Kadota et al. and definitively defined by the World Health Organization (WHO) in 2015, STAS refers to the invasion of tumor micropapillary clusters, solid nests, or single cells beyond the tumor edge into the air spaces of surrounding lung parenchyma.
+This form of invasion complicates the diagnosis, treatment, and prognosis of lung cancer.
 Before the concept of STAS, research in peritumoral radiomics primarily focused on the tumor microenvironment and its interactions, which play a critical role in tumor progression and metastasis.
-The presence of STAS often suggests a higher risk of postoperative recurrence and a poorer prognosis compared with traditional modes of lung cancer metastasis.4 Therefore, accurate diagnosis and assessment of STAS in patients with lung cancer are of paramount importance.
-Studies have shown that patients with lung cancer with positive STAS typically require more extensive surgical resection, reflecting their poorer prognosis.5,6 The presence of STAS is also associated with tumor recurrence, metastasis, and chemotherapy efficacy.7 Thus, understanding and evaluating the manifestation and impact of STAS in lung cancer are crucial for devising personalized treatment strategies and improving patient prognosis.
+The presence of STAS often suggests a higher risk of postoperative recurrence and a poorer prognosis compared with traditional modes of lung cancer metastasis.
+Therefore, accurate diagnosis and assessment of STAS in patients with lung cancer are of paramount importance.
+Studies have shown that patients with lung cancer with positive STAS typically require more extensive surgical resection, reflecting their poorer prognosis.
+The presence of STAS is also associated with tumor recurrence, metastasis, and chemotherapy efficacy.7 Thus, understanding and evaluating the manifestation and impact of STAS in lung cancer are crucial for devising personalized treatment strategies and improving patient prognosis.

 You may cite this article as: Chen J, Zhang X, Xu C, Liu K. Diagnostic performance of radiomics analysis for pulmonary cancer airway spread: a systematic review and meta-analysis.
 Diagn Interv Radiol.
-2025;31(3):215-225.
+07 April 2025 DOI: 10.4274/dir.2024.242852 [Epub Ahead of Print].